 Most guided tours on Klook or Get Your Guide include visits to the tombs of Minh Mang and Khai Dinh, but not to Tu Duc’s, which is unfortunate considering it’s the grandest and closest of the three to Hue’s city center.
 Only this tour it seems takes you to all three.

 5. Visit Thien Mu Pagoda

-Thien Mu Pagoda is one of Hue’s most important temples.
+Thien Mu Pagoda is one of the most important attractions in Hue.
 It covers an area of over two hectares and its seven-story 21-meter (69 ft) octagonal tower – Thap Phuoc Duyen (pictured below) – is viewed as an unofficial symbol of Hue.

 Thien Mu Pagoda is also known as the Pagoda of the Celestial Lady.
 Legend has it that an elderly woman appeared on Ha Khe Hill where the pagoda stands.
 She prophesied that a Lord would build a Buddhist pagoda on that hill.